protocolguild/documentation/docs/9-membership.md

 # 9. Membership
 ## Member List

 For transparency purposes, we are disclosing each Guild member's team, the name/identifier, and a link to their work.
+This set will evolve over time as members leave core development or change teams.

 |      | Team  |                Member + Link to work |
 | ---:         |        :--- |        :--- |